ranweiler/frontend-boilerplate/README.md

 This is a WIP boilerplate repo for building and testing single-page browser applications using React.
 It will be updated and upgraded as libraries evolve.
-The supported projects are smaller demonstrators and clients that do demand features such as
+The supported projects are smaller demonstrators and locally-run clients.

 Libraries used:
 - Browserify for bundling